-The computation performed by this function is the preferred method of introducing a benchmark into a variance matrix for optimization.
+This computation (the one done via the bench.weights argument or the var.add.benchmark function) is the preferred method of introducing a benchmark into a variance matrix for optimization.
 See [Burns, 2003a] for a study on approaches to incorporating benchmarks into the variance matrix for optimization.